tkloetzk/smartgarden-pwa/.github/instructions/testing.instructions.md

 ## Core Testing Philosophy for AI Agents

-**Primary Directive**: Always test user-observable behavior, never implementation details.
+**Primary Directive**: Always test user-observable behavior, never implementation details but make sure you're not testing mock behavior.
 Focus on what users see, interact with, and experience.
 Generate tests that provide confidence while remaining maintainable and readable.

 **TypeScript-First Approach**: Leverage TypeScript's type system for test safety, better IDE support, and self-documenting test code.
 Every test should be properly typed to catch errors early and improve maintainability.